War of the Human Tanks: Alter

 - 0 % negative mentions

-The game's optimization allows for variations in gameplay based on player performance, particularly in the final level, though the ending remains consistent regardless of the chosen level.
+The optimization of the game is noted for its adaptability, as the final level adjusts based on player performance, although the ending remains consistent regardless of the chosen level.

 The game features two distinct campaigns, with the "great cavern of fuji" offering a more in-depth and serious exploration of character development compared to the main campaign, enhancing both tactical complexity and narrative depth.

-“The game features two campaigns: the main campaign and the Great Cavern of Fuji.
-The latter is longer, more serious, and offers much more depth in both tactics and character development.”
+“There are two campaigns in the game, the 'main' campaign and the Great Cavern of Fuji, the latter of which is longer, more serious, and has much more depth to it (both in terms of tactics and in terms of character development).”